Installation

 If Ibex is compiled as a shared library, you must also add the libpath of Soplex in LD_LIBRARY_PATH:

-~/Ibex/ibex-2.8.8/$ export LD_LIBRARY_PATH=[prefix]/lib/:[soplex-path]/lib/
+~/Ibex/ibex-lib/$ export LD_LIBRARY_PATH=[prefix]/lib/:[soplex-path]/lib/

 Under Windows, if you run a program from a command window, the PATH variable must also be updated:

-> set IBEX_PATH=C:\MinGW\msys\1.0\home\[user]\Ibex\ibex-2.8.8
+> set IBEX_PATH=C:\Program Files (x86)\IBEX

 > set SOPLEX_PATH=...

-> set PATH=%PATH%;%IBEX_PATH%\lib;%SOPLEX_PATH%\lib;C:\MinGW\bin
+> set PATH=%PATH%;%IBEX_PATH%\bin;%SOPLEX_PATH%\lib

 Only to be used with -DLP_LIB=soplex.

-Only to be used with -DLP_LIB=cplex.
+Only to be used with -DLP_LIB=clp.

 CMAKE_BUILD_TYPE